Cooperative Hypothesis Testing by Two Observers with Asymmetric Information: Algorithms

-For an observer, a variable is said to be exogenous random variable if it is not measurable with respect to the probability space of that observer.
+For an observer, a variable is said to be an exogenous random variable if it is not measurable with respect to the probability space of that observer.
 When Observer 1 receives the decision of Observer 2 (and vice-versa), it treats that decision as an exogenous random variable as no statistical information is available about the new random variable.
-Based on this 1 bit information exchange we consider a simple consensus algorithm: Let $n =1$, \begin{enumerate} \item Observer 1 collects $Y_{n}$ while Observer 2 collects $Z_{n}$. \item Based on $Y_{1},..., Y_{n}$, $D^{1}_{n}$ is computed by Observer 1 while $D^{2}_{n}$ is computed by Observer 2 based on $Z_{1},..., Z_{n}$. \item If $D^{1}_{n} = D^{2}_{n}$ , stop.
-Else increment $n$ by 1 and return to step 1. \end{enumerate}
+Based on this 1 bit information exchange we consider a simple consensus algorithm: Let $n =1$, \begin{enumerate} \item Observer 1 collects $Y_{n}$ while Observer 2 collects $Z_{n}$. \item Based on $Y_{1},..., Y_{n}$, $D^{1}_{n}$ is computed by Observer 1, while $D^{2}_{n}$ is computed by Observer 2 based on $Z_{1},..., Z_{n}$. \item If $D^{1}_{n} = D^{2}_{n}$ , stop.
+Else increment $n$ by 1 and return to step 1. \end{enumerate} The schematic of this algorithm is depicted in Figure \ref{fig:Figure2}.